mdn/content/files/en-us/web/javascript/reference/global_objects/date/totimestring/index.md

 {{jsxref("Date")}} instances refer to a specific point in time.
 Calling
 {{jsxref("Date.prototype.toString()", "toString()")}} will return the date formatted in a human readable form in English.
-In [SpiderMonkey](/en-US/docs/Mozilla/Projects/SpiderMonkey), this consists of the date portion (day, month, and year) followed by the time portion (hours, minutes, seconds, and time zone).
 Sometimes it is desirable to obtain a string of the time portion; such a thing can be accomplished with the `toTimeString()` method.

 The `toTimeString()` method is especially useful because compliant engines